-THE TRUSTEE ANTICIPATES COMPLETING THE 2013 INCOME TAX RETURNS, SCHEDULES K-1, AND GRANTOR LETTERS BY JULY 15, 2014.
-The Trustee has been working on completing and addressing various IRS and various tax requirements relating to the implementation of the Legacy, CAOPI, and CAOPII liquidating trusts created pursuant to the confirmed plan.
-As a result of the creation of these trusts, the 2013 Schedule K-1 will cover activity between January 1, 2013 through the Effective Date of the Plan and creation of the Trusts (July 22, 2013).
-For the period beginning on July 23, 2013 through December 31, 2013, Grantor Letters (Schedule K-1 equivalent) will be issued to all beneficiaries of the Trusts.
+THE CAOP I AND CAOP II SCHEDULE(S) K-1 AND GRANTOR LETTERS WERE SENT OUT ON JULY 16, 2014.
+The Trustee has addressed the various tax requirements relating to the implementation of the Legacy, CAOP I, and CAOP II liquidating trusts created pursuant to the confirmed plan.
+As a result of the creation of these trusts, the 2013 Schedule K-1 covers activity between January 1, 2013 through the Effective Date of the Plan and creation of the Trusts (July 22, 2013).
+For the period beginning on July 23, 2013 through December 31, 2013, Grantor Letters (Schedule K-1 equivalent) were issued to all beneficiaries of the Trusts.
 Please consult with your tax advisor regarding your individual reporting requirements.

 THE REVISED CAOP I AND CAOP II SCHEDULE(S) K-1 FOR 2012 WERE SENT OUT ON JUNE 20, 2013.
 Subsequent to the preparation and mailing of the 2012 Schedule(s) K-1 for Castle Arch Opportunity Partners I, LLC (CAOP I) and Castle Arch Opportunity Partners II, LLC (CAOP II) additional information was received that will require adjustments to be made to the amounts reported on the Schedule(s) K-1 of CAOP I and CAOP II.
 DO NOT USE the amounts reported on the Schedules K-1 that have been previously mailed for preparation of your 2012 income taxes.